Kookype400/4-Bit-ALU/README.md

 the 2 Least Significant Bits of B. The only difference in how I implemented Right Shift vs. Left Shift, is that for Right Shift I preserved the MSB, while Left Shift adds 0 as the new bit.
 If you select this operation with a B value that is greater than 3 (0011), then the amount you shift by is still determined by the 2 Least Significant Bits
 (Ex: 1101 will shift by 1 bit).
 It is also worth mentioning that for this operation, the lower 2 bits of B are treated as an unsigned, not 2s complement, but A is still treated as a 2s complement input.
+For this ALU, I decided to implement Arithmetic Shift over Logical Shift, as this ALU operates in 2s complement, and thus in the case of a right shift, the Sign Bit has to be preserved.

 ### ALS Testbench Screenshot